monktastic/no-more-contempt/index.md

     <img width="300px" src="img/shared-devil.png">
 </p>

-You know how people sometimes suspect that there's an "evil global conspiracy" lurking in the shadows, running the show behind the scenes?
+You know how people sometimes suspect that there's an "evil global conspiracy" lurking in the shadows, secretly running the show behind the scenes?
 They are not crazy.
 They are subconsciously sensing something genuine: there is indeed an aspect of all of our minds communicating with itself beneath our conscious thresholds, shielding itself from discovery in _insanely_ clever ways.
 Its greatest trick is to prevent us from suspecting, let alone detecting, our own role in keeping it alive.

 Our individual devils are working together almost like a single "distributed organism" — the _Devil_, if you will.
 Each of us suspects its existence, but we all view it from different angles.
 No two people fully agree on who's ultimately pulling the strings of the evil plot.
 The truth is that _nobody_ is — and _everybody_ is.